entn-at/exemplars_vc/README.md

 ## Update 2018 Dec 14:
 #### Big update: The old version seems to be wrong at first attempt:
-1. The DTW is not used for time-series data.
-It must be used on spectra-features, depends on whether it is DFW, AFW or CFW
+1. <del>The DTW is not used for time-series data.
+It must be used on spectra-features, depends on whether it is DFW, AFW or CFW</del> DTW is first applied on time series data to get a parallel training set, then either DFW, AFW or CFW is applied to that parallel data

 2. W is not a function, it is a MATRIX belong to R^(MxN)

 #### Unresolved problem: